sandervandevelde/MQTTBrokerPrivatePreview/README.md

-   "type": "MQTT.EventPublished", // set type for all MQTT messages enveloped by the service "source": "testnamespace", // namespace name "subject": "campus/buildings/building17", // topic of the MQTT publish request "namespaceid": "123" // static enrichment "clientname": "client1" // dynamic enrichment of the name of the publishing client "clienttype": "operator" // dynamic enrichment of an attribute of the publishing client "address": "1 Microsoft Way, Redmond, WA 98052" // dynamic enrichment of a user property in the MQTT publish request "region": "North America" // dynamic enrichment of another user property in the MQTT publish request "mqtttopic": "campus/buildings/building17" // dynamic enrichment of the topic of the MQTT publish request "mqttresponsetopic": "campus/buildings/building17/response" // dynamic enrichment of the response topic of the MQTT publish request
+   "type": "MQTT.EventPublished", // set type for all MQTT messages enveloped by the service "source": "testnamespace", // namespace name "subject": "campus/buildings/building17", // topic of the MQTT publish request "namespaceid": "123", // static enrichment "clientname": "client1", // dynamic enrichment of the name of the publishing client "clienttype": "operator", // dynamic enrichment of an attribute of the publishing client "address": "1 Microsoft Way, Redmond, WA 98052", // dynamic enrichment of a user property in the MQTT publish request "region": "North America", // dynamic enrichment of another user property in the MQTT publish request "mqtttopic": "campus/buildings/building17", // dynamic enrichment of the topic of the MQTT publish request "mqttresponsetopic": "campus/buildings/building17/response", // dynamic enrichment of the response topic of the MQTT publish request
-   "mqttcorrelationdata": "cmVxdWVzdDE=" // dynamic enrichment of the correlation data of the MQTT publish request encoded in base64
+   "mqttcorrelationdata": "cmVxdWVzdDE=", // dynamic enrichment of the correlation data of the MQTT publish request encoded in base64
-   "mqttpfi": "0" // dynamic enrichment of the payload format indicator of the MQTT publish request "datacontenttype": "application/octet-stream" //content type of the MQTT publish request "data_base64": {
+   "mqttpfi": 0, // dynamic enrichment of the payload format indicator of the MQTT publish request "datacontenttype": "application/octet-stream", //content type of the MQTT publish request "data_base64": {
           IlRlbXAiOiAiNzAiLAoiaHVtaWRpdHkiOiAiNDAiCg==
   }